OsmosysSoftware/lint-docs/php-laravel-phan.md

     //
     // Thus, both first-party and third-party code being used by
     // your application should be included in this list.

+    // Note - Keep adding to the vendor section below as we add more dependencies
+    // based on the errors you encounter when you run phan.

     'directory_list' => [
         'app',
         'config',